-- Groups of people are assigned to the household sector unless otherwise directed. - Family trusts should be assigned to the household sector. - SPVs do not have a unique reporting category, and should be reported in either non-financial businesses or financial institutions sectors as appropriate.
+- Groups of people are assigned to the household sector unless otherwise directed. - Family trusts should be assigned to the household private unincorporated businesses sector. - SPVs do not have a unique reporting category, and should be reported in either non-financial businesses or financial institutions sectors as appropriate.